eizoflexscan/docker-rstudio-server/README.md

 * if you need to run your analysis on a high-end server rather than your laptop
 * if you want all your team members to work on the same R installation

 This image was originally developed by Koen Rutten for workshops using [Rstudio Server](https://www.rstudio.com/products/rstudio/#Server) as X instances on [Bigboard](www.bigboards.io).
-It currently uses the Rstudio Server open-source edition so there is no load-balancing.
-If you need load-balancing, you can either upgrade to the Commercial License edition or use [Architect Server](https://www.openanalytics.eu/products) from [OpenAnalytics](https://www.openanalytics.eu/).
+But it can also be combined with Hadoop, Sark and Shiny to get a full R Stack.

 ## Files Description